keystroke3/FileSurf/README.md

 /pics/animals/dogs/labrador-retriever-adult.png
 /pics/animals/dogs/rottweiler-adult.png
 ```
-The parameters can be repeated for extra filtering:
+They can also be can be repeated for extra filtering:

 ```bash
 $ filesurf -g 'dogs' -v 'puppy' -g 'lab'